Pssst! Listen more actively!

 Check-in: one minute per person, without interruption.

-Mirror: “I heard that… Is that true?”
+Mirror: “I’ve heard that… Is that true?”

-Find: the “listening room”
+Found object: the “listening room”

-Discovered today: Michael Spitzenberger’s “listening room.”
+Discovered today: Michael Spitzenberger's "listening room".

-No fixes, no advice, just presence.
+No fixing, no advice, just presence.

 Listening with Connecting Humans